 Together are written

-1. Compound With fishing of all types * university, chief physician, pomer.
+1. Compound contractions With fishing of all types *university, chief physician, dead.

-2. Words formed with connecting vowel, which we choose.
+2. Words formed using connecting vowel, which we choose.

 !! centipede, one-day, ninety-hour, millennium, quarter-finals.

-3. Words formed merger* time reckoning, pastime, annals, seed stalk, crazy, insane, forward looking, nitrogen-containing.
+3. Words formed merger* time calculation, pastime, chronicle, achene, crazy, insane, look-ahead, nitrogen-containing.

 Compound nouns